Josephrp/pipelex/.pipelex/draft_pipelines.md

 2. **Show memory state**: After complex steps, show what's in WorkingMemory to track data flow.

 3. **Be explicit about inputs**: For each operator step, clearly indicate which items from WorkingMemory are being used.
-Controller pipes will automatically inherit these requirements.

 4. **Use descriptive names**: Instead of `result_1`, use `extracted_entities` or `summarized_content`.

+5. **Concise step descriptions**: Each step should have a clear title that describes what it accomplishes.
+Avoid repeating the same information in multiple places.

-5. **No prompts during drafting**: Focus on describing WHAT each step does (its purpose), not HOW (the actual prompts).
+6. **No prompts during drafting**: Focus on describing WHAT each step does, not HOW (the actual prompts).
 Prompts are implementation details added later.

-6. **Block vs Inline references**:
+7. **Block vs Inline references**:
    - Use `@variable_name` notation for block insertions (multi-line content)
    - Use `$variable_name` notation for inline insertions (single values in sentences)

-7. **Batch operations**: When processing lists, clearly indicate:
+8. **Batch operations**: When processing lists, clearly indicate:
    - What list is being iterated (`batch_over`)
    - What each item is called during processing (`batch_as`)
    - What the collected results are named